Nikhil-Makwana1/DiscordMediaUploader/README.md

 1. Clone the repository or download the source code.
 2. Install the required dependencies by running `pip install -r requirements.txt`.
 3. Obtain a Discord bot token.
-You can create a new bot and obtain the token from the [Discord Developer Portal](https://discord.com/developers/applications).
+You can create a new bot and obtain the token from the Discord Developer Portal.
+[Tutorial](bottutorial.md)
 4. Configure the bot settings in the `config.py` file.
 Set the `TOKEN` variable to your Discord bot token.
 5. Paste all your media files in the `media` folder.
 5. Run the bot by executing the `DiscordMediaUploader.py` file using Python.